wooden cooking utensils and cutting boards

 Meet the Craftsman: Aaron Dickinson

-On the third Saturday of each month during our season, visitors to the Market are amazed by the beautiful handcrafted items at the Dickinson Kitchenware booth.
+Visitors to the Market are amazed by the beautiful handcrafted items at the Dickinson Kitchenware booth.
 From spoons and spatulas to mugs and rolling pins and gorgeous cutting boards, everything is made by hand from local hardwoods and finished with food-grade organic boiled linseed oil.
 They are not only safe for use in your kitchen, they are also works of art.

 The husband and wife team of Aaron and Kiyomi Dickinson started their family business in their garage back in 1990, making custom furniture designed to last for generations.
 The kitchenware started in 2008 as a way to make use of the scrap wood from the furniture they were building.
 With a few friends and Aaron’s dad Bill to help out, the kitchenware has really taken off and become wildly popular at the downtown City Market, other farmers markets, craft fairs, and their shop in Greenfield, about 20 miles east of Indianapolis.